otigon/automated-jb2a-animations/README.md

 # Automated Animations DnD5e
 **No animations are provided in this module.
-It is designed to work in conjunction with the JB2A Animated Assets module**
+It is designed to work in conjunction with the JB2A Animated Assets module.
+This module has been reviewed by, and recommended by JB2A**

 Tutorial Video: https://www.youtube.com/watch?v=psYt4IdfIVI